PGE RETIREES INC.

 Section 2.
 Election and Number

-- Directors shall be elected by the members at the Annual Meeting or at any meeting held in lieu thereof.
+- Directors shall be elected by the Voting Members at the Annual Meeting or at any meeting held in lieu thereof.

 - The Board of Directors shall consist of such number of Directors, not less than 12, as shall be determined by resolution of the Board of Directors.
 In the event of any increase in the number of Directors within such limits by such a resolution, the vacancy or vacancies so resulting may be filled by the majority vote of the Directors present.

-- Each Director shall serve for three (3) years except as otherwise provided in the Articles of Incorporation and in Articles VIII and IX of these Bylaws.
+- Each Director shall serve for three-year terms on a rotating schedule except as otherwise provided in the Articles of Incorporation and in Articles VIII and IX of these Bylaws.

 Section 3.
 Categories of Directors